 Angelfyre has a twin sister, with a dark twist.

-Facing off against Angelfyre's sinister twin, a ship packing enough firepower to destroy a small planet, Casey must convince her nemesis to abandon her obsession for vengeance over her family's murder.
+Facing off against Angelfyre's sinister twin Hellfyre, a ship packing enough firepower to destroy a small planet, Casey must convince her nemesis to abandon her obsession for vengeance over her family's murder.

-As the adventure quickly turns to a fight for survival, enemies are not who they seem, and new friends are found in the most unexpected places.
+Suddenly enemies are not who they seem, and new friends are found in the most unexpected of places.

 Angelfyre was an unique, thrilling and entertaining Science Fiction Novel.
 It can be read by everyone who likes Sci-Fi.
 It took me about 4-5 days to complete the book.
 This was the book one of the series.
 Angelfyre was about synthetic intelligence, aliens, spaceships and turf wars.
 I loved reading about the different worlds the author had created.